 How scrap metal recycling impacts local communities

 Scrap metal recycling is an important part of reducing California’s environmental footprint.
 But the industry produces significant environmental impacts of its own.
-Recycling facilities — including Schnitzer Steel/Radius Recycling — are often located near or within communities of color and low-income communities.
+Recycling facilities — including Radius Recycling — are often located near or within communities of color and low-income communities.
 As a result, these communities are more directly exposed to the toxins recycling produces.
 They pay the price with their health.
 Solutions to the climate crisis will never be successful as long as residential communities like West Oakland are treated as sacrificial lambs.

-Impacts of Schnitzer’s plant
+Impacts of the Radius Recycling plant

-• Shredding of metal generates high concentrations of Particulate Matter (PM), Black Carbon (BC), Light Fibrous Material (LFM) & heavy metals, all of which increase risk of cancer and other illnesses when released into our air.
+- Shredding of metal generates high concentrations of Particulate Matter (PM), Black Carbon (BC), Light Fibrous Material (LFM) & heavy metals, all of which increase risk of cancer and other illnesses when released into our air.

-• Feedstock piles: Piles of scrap vehicles, appliances, machinery and other metals emit pollutants (Volatile Organic Compounds or VOCs, Black Carbon, and toxic fluids like oil and coolant), that end up in our air and water.
+- Feedstock piles: Piles of scrap vehicles, appliances, machinery and other metals emit pollutants (Volatile Organic Compounds or VOCs, Black Carbon, and toxic fluids like oil and coolant), that end up in our air and water.

-• Ship, truck, and rail traffic: Transporting materials in and out of the facility, and on-site cargo handling equipment, which produces diesel emissions throughout our neighborhood.
+- Ship, truck, and rail traffic: Transporting materials in and out of the facility, and on-site cargo handling equipment, which produces diesel emissions throughout our neighborhood.

-• Toxic fires happen regularly at Schnitzer when piles ignite.
+- Toxic fires happen regularly at Schnitzer when piles ignite.
 This emits even more Black Carbon, Volatile Organic Compounds, and Particulate Matter that poison the air we breathe.

 Impacts of the Aug.
 9 fire